It surely is. But not impossible. If a dumb-f***ing-bugger like me can, you can, everyone in this world can.

 Life in the early 20s was demanding and of an extremely exploring nature.
 I got a dream job in a dream organization.
 I was doing good, got a series of promotions, reserved a six-figure monthly income and everyone loved me.
 And this was big in the beginning years of the 21st century.

 This made me mad.

-I think I couldn’t handle too much money in this early days.
-The amount wasn’t exorbitant was it was too much for a young boy like me who came from a humble socio-economical background.
+I think I couldn’t handle too much money in these early days.
+The amount wasn’t exorbitant as it was too much for a young boy like me who came from a humble socio-economical background.

 I remember spending most of the money in dance bars, team get-together parties, and solo traveling.
 Money spent in dance bars and team get-together parties were more of satisfying the false ego and pride whereas solo traveling was to satisfy the soul.

 The tips given were huge.
 Every day some thousands of Indian rupees were spent to dancers and waiters.
 I also remember making rings of rupees 100 currency note and putting it on the fingers of some dancers I liked.